Aditi0912dec/Personalization/README.md

 _________________________________________________________________________________________________________________________________

 # Run CD+AE
+1. Add ldm2 conda environmet to the kernal to run the ipython notebooks.
-1. upload the .bin  model file in the load fuction in the Custom.ipynb notebook
+2. upload the .bin  model file in the load fuction in the Custom.ipynb notebook
-2. Execute Attend-and-Excite/notebooks/Custom.ipynb to obtain the images.
+3. Execute Attend-and-Excite/notebooks/Custom.ipynb to obtain the images.